pascallaliberte/sharpen.page/_posts/2019-02-08-digging-purchase-story-for-gold.md

   - 2020-03-13-when-your-software-proposes-different-process
 ---

-Last week's article introduced the [interview technique and the timeline diagram][interview-timeline], crucial to understand the real circumstances which caused the person to purchase your product.
+In this [other article][interview-timeline] we introduced the interview technique and the timeline diagram, crucial to understand the real circumstances which caused the person to purchase your product.

 With the interview technique, you're digging for the job they hired your product to do.

 [interview-timeline]: {% post_url 2019-02-01-interview-and-timeline-diagram %}